India Committing Barbarism Against Disarmed People Of Kashmir: Dr Nazir - UrduPoint

 India Committing Barbarism Against Disarmed People Of Kashmir: Dr Nazir

+President of Jammu and Kashmir Council for Human Rights Dr Syed Nazir Gilani has said the present government of India was busy in committing atrocities and barbarism against the disarmed people of Occupied Kashmir

-ISLAMABAD, Feb 3 (UrduPoint / Pakistan Point News - 3rd Feb, 2020 ) :President of Jammu and Kashmir Council for Human Rights Dr Syed Nazir Gilani Monday said the present government of India was busy in committing atrocities and barbarism against the disarmed people of Occupied Kashmir.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 4th Feb, 2020 ) :President of Jammu and Kashmir Council for Human Rights Dr Syed Nazir Gilani has said the present government of India was busy in committing atrocities and barbarism against the disarmed people of Occupied Kashmir.

-Talking to a news channel, he said the Indian government did not suppress determination of the people of Occupied territory to get independence from illegal occupation of Indian government.
+Talking to a news channel, he said the Indian government did not suppress determination of the people of Occupied territory to get independence from the illegal occupation.

-He said people of the area were continuously presenting unforgettable sacrifices for achieving right of plebiscite and they had lost thousands of lives in that regard.
+He said people of the area were continuously presenting unforgettable sacrifices for achieving right to self-determination and they had lost thousands of lives in that regard.

-Kashmiri people were facing a lot of problems since long and Indian forces were using pellet guns and other weapons against them but they were failed to demoralize them, he said.
+Kashmiri people were facing a lot of problems since long and Indian forces were using pellet guns and other weapons against them but they were failed to demoralize them, he pointed out.

 He urged the international community to come forward and play its due role for resolving the long lasting issue of Kashmir.

-He said in India and Occupied Kashmir those people were feeling ashamed now who had given vote to Bharatiya Janata Party (BJP), adding Rashtriya Swayamsevak Sangh (RSS) was a terrorist organisation which was renowned to have Muslim enmity.
+He said in India and Occupied Kashmir, the people were feeling ashamed who had given vote to Bharatiya Janata Party (BJP), adding Rashtriya Swayamsevak Sangh (RSS) was a terrorist organisation which was renowned to have Muslim enmity.